Published on

 Settings icon

 Step 3.
-Find Android Auto;
+Find and select Android Auto;

 Android Auto item

 Step 4.
-Tap "Previously connected cars"
+Tap "Previously connected cars";

 Forget all cars option